 - How can I obtain a review copy of a book?

 - Why did Rucksack Readers sponsor Xtreme Everest?

 Our books are printed on paper treated with waterproof varnish that withstands the wet, unlike normal paper which quickly turns to pulp.
-Covers (including maps) have matt laminate on both sides.
+Covers (including maps) have laminate on both sides.
 Drops of water can be brushed off the surface and text, map and photographs will all remain usable even in heavy rain.

 If your book has suffered unduly from rain/snow during bona fide use, please send us a photograph so we can offer to refund or replace as appropriate.
 NB this applies only to customers who buy direct from us.